ianbarton/dodcott-2023/pages/parish_council/index.md

 .

 ## Upcoming Meetings.
-The next meeting is on Monday 8th January 2018 at 7:00pm in Lightwood Green Chapel.
+The next meeting is on 11th November 2019 at 7:00pm in Burleydam Community Room.